Kitura/kitura.dev/content/docs/guides/deploying/kubernetes.md

 > curl -sL https://ibm.biz/idt-installer | bash
 > ```

 In order to log into IBM Cloud via the command line we will need to know some information about our cluster.
-To find these values, view your cluster in the IBM Cloud, select ... and choose the menu option Connect via CLI.
+To find these values, [view your cluster in the IBM Cloud](https://cloud.ibm.com/kubernetes/clusters), select ... and choose the menu option `Connect via CLI`.

-Follow the instructions to log into IBM Cloud, download the kubeconfig files for your cluster, set up the KUBECONFIG environment variable, and verify kubectl can communicate with your cluster.
+Follow the instructions to log into IBM Cloud, download the kubeconfig files for your cluster, set up the KUBECONFIG environment variable, and verify `kubectl` can communicate with your cluster.

-We should now be able to use kubectl to manage our cluster.
+We should now be able to use `kubectl` to manage our cluster.

-> Note: The latest stable version of kubectl is installed with the base IBM Cloud CLI.
+> Note: The latest stable version of `kubectl` is installed with the base IBM Cloud CLI.
 However, to work with our cluster, you need the Kubernetes CLI major.minor version that matches the Kubernetes cluster major.minor version that you are using.
-> Check that the version of your client kubectl CLI matches the version of the cluster API server by running:
+> Check that the version of your client `kubectl` CLI matches the version of the cluster API server by running:
 > ```
 > kubectl version --short
 > ```
-> If the client kubectl version needs updating follow these install instructions.
+> If the client `kubectl` version needs updating follow these [install instructions](https://cloud.ibm.com/docs/containers?topic=containers-cs_cli_install).
 If you install a new version of the kubectl client you need to rerun the configuration steps above (downloading the kubeconfig files and setting up your KUBECONFIG environment variables).

 ---

 ##Step 3: Push your Docker image

-If you followed our Docker guide, you will have created a runtime Docker image which contains your compiled Kitura application, and the necessary Swift runtime libraries.
+If you followed our [Docker guide](./docker), you will have created a runtime Docker image which contains your compiled Kitura application, and the necessary Swift runtime libraries.
 If you haven't already, tag it appropriately for the registry you are using and push it.
-If you are yet to choose a registry and have no specific requirements, we suggest you try Docker Hub.
+If you are yet to choose a registry and have no specific requirements, we suggest you try [Docker Hub](https://hub.docker.com).

 ---

 ##Step 4: Update Helm Chart

 Helm is a package manager for Kubernetes applications.
 Helm charts are packages that contain enough information to install Kubernetes resources into a Kubernetes cluster.
-Charts contain a Chart.yaml file along with templates, default values (defined in values.yaml) and dependencies.
+Charts contain a `Chart.yaml` file along with templates, default values (defined in `values.yaml`) and dependencies.

 > If you created your application using the Kitura CLI or the macOS app then you should already have a Helm chart provided.
-> If not then you can follow the Helm docs to create your own chart.
+> If not then you can follow the [Helm docs](https://helm.sh/docs/using_helm/#quickstart-guide) to create your own chart.

 The Helm chart provided with the Kitura CLI and macOS is configured out of the box for the application.

-All we need to do is edit the repository and tag variables in the values.yaml file in our /chart/<your-appname> directory, to point at the location and tag for our Docker image:
+All we need to do is edit the `repository` and `tag` variables in the `values.yaml` file in our `/chart/<your-appname>` directory, to point at the location and tag for our Docker image:

 ```
 image:
     repository: registry-1.docker.io/<your-namespace>/myapp-run
     tag: v1.0.0

 ```

 ---